The anniversary of when I squeezed out of my mom rolled around and somehow on paper, I’m more than a quarter of a century old. Black magic.

-I received 4-packs of underwear, some candy and a Chinese red money envelope with a Benjamin in it from my mom.
-She told me she was sending me a package via WeChat (Chinese messenger app) so I was expecting it.
+I received 4-packs of underwear, some candy and a Chinese red money envelope with a $100 bucks in it from my mom.

 What I was not expecting was my husband’s parents sending me anything.
 We confessed to them over Christmas that we got married “in secret” and I’m still a little suspicious that they would resent me for not celebrating it in a traditional church with the rest Hubby’s family.

 What can I say?
 We’re very lazy, socially introverted people.